 I believe that you will find DBA Security Advisor extremely useful.
 It will help you secure your SQL Server instances, as well as become compliant with a large number of security best practice factors.
-Test the Community Edition today which is free, and after you are convinced that DBA Security Advisor can help you in your everyday SQL Server administration and hardening process, you can consider upgrading to the Enterprise Edition, and thus unlock all security checks and the rest of its powerful features.
+Test the free 30-day Trial Version today which is free, and after you are convinced that DBA Security Advisor can help you in your everyday SQL Server administration and hardening process, you can consider upgrading to the Enterprise Edition, and thus unlock all security checks and the rest of its powerful features.

 Other SQL Server Security-Related Articles

 - SQL Server Row Level Security by Example

 - Should Windows “Built-In\Administrators” Group be SQL Server SysAdmins?